 Burning Library Project, The

-From the late Industrial Age to early Information Age, huge numbers of species were driven to extinction on Old Earth as a result of human activity.
+From the late Industrial Age through the Information Age, huge numbers of species were driven to extinction on Old Earth as a result of human activity.
 Many of these have apparently been lost forever, despite the efforts of GAIA to restore the planet's original flora and fauna in the millennia since.
 This episode is sometimes known as the Great Dying.
 Even more life forms might have been lost forever if not for the Burning Library Project.

-The concept of the Burning Library Project became current in the early first century a.t. once the phenomenon of the Great Dying became evident.
+The concept of the Burning Library Project arose in the first century a.t. once the phenomenon of the Great Dying became evident.
 The name of the project was metaphorical.
 Imagine, said proponents, that you are a scholar in one of the great libraries of the Agricultural Age, such as that at Alexandria.
 A fire breaks out.
 You cannot stop the fire, and you cannot save all of the scrolls.
 There is little time to think or to evaluate the situation.
 What to do?
 You scoop up as many scrolls as you can on your route to the nearest exit, if time permits choosing those that appear to be more important or unique.
 The result is not ideal, but it is preferable to letting the entire collection go up in flames.
 Some well-known biologists of the day proposed such efforts.
 Better, they said, to record indiscriminately than to lose the entire collection.
 However, for a variety of reasons there never was a single centrally organized Burning Library Project.
 Rather, individual librarians (individuals, some corporations, some government agencies and some non-governmental organizations) each did the best they could, from a variety of motives, and the efforts were very loosely coordinated over the primitive Net of the day.
-The Burning Library Project's most active phase lasted from about 53 a.t. to 112 a.t.
+The Burning Library Project's most active phase lasted from about 68 a.t. to 112 a.t.
 Data on hundreds of thousands of species was saved; everything from cell samples to genetic sequences to studies of behaviour and ecology.
 Some people also made attempts to record and preserve data on human languages and cultures, and specific local human genotypes which were also undergoing a major extinction event during this period.
 Such projects were initially considered a separate venture by those preoccupied with recording other species, but eventually fell under the same label.